-At the top of a hill in Jabal Al Weibdeh in Amman, just off of Paris Square, you’ll find the most charming cafe.
+At the top of a hill in Jabal Al Weibdeh in Amman, just off of Paris Square, you’ll find a small, airy cafe.
 Cafe Rumi serves espresso drinks, Turkish coffee, all kinds of tea, and delicious cakes and breakfast to a mix of upscale hipster Jordanians and expats.

 Internet is free, but limited to 250MB.
 Cafe Rumi’s employees want to encourage human interaction, they say, and not an environment of individuals staring at screens.
 Still, many people come here to work, myself included, and you can ask for a second password when you reach your limit.
 Of course, it’s even better to meet a friend for tea, or settle in with a good book.